Image: candy1812 / stock.adobe.com

-In May 2016, lawmakers in Missouri unanimously passed SB 865, and Governor Nixon signed it in early July.
+In May 2016, lawmakers in Missouri unanimously passed SB 865, and then-Governor Jay Nixon signed it in early July.
 The new law called for numerous changes in the state’s health care systems, including added transparency for health insurance rates.

 Prior to March 2017, Missouri was one of four states without an effective rate review process for ACA-compliant plans (there were five until April 2016, when Alabama implemented an effective rate review process).
 State regulators did not take an active role in reviewing proposed rates, and the Missouri Department of Insurance did not have access to the rate filings at all.
 The federal government (specifically, CCIIO – the Center for Consumer Information and Insurance Oversight) conducted the rate review process for Missouri, and rates were published on Healthcare.gov’s rate review page.